 Planning for an event can be stressful.
-The following are techniques employed by some of the highest performing boat show exhibitors in the industry which will provide you with top-line steps to accomplish a successful event.
+The following are techniques deployed by some of the highest performing boat show exhibitors in the industry which will provide you with top-line steps to accomplish a successful event.

 A CRM system can provide to your sales team the information they need to close deals, your marketing team data to market more effectively and your customer service team with the tools they need to service customers better.
 And yet, many companies believe a CRM isn’t worth it or that now isn’t the right time to implement a new system.

 It’s a digital age and keeping up with changes in customer needs can be one of the largest challenges boat dealers face.
 The rolodex worked well when there were two main methods of communication: phones and snail mail.